matszpk/amdgpu-vega-hotspot/README.md

 Exactly, this is an aggregated value, the maximal temperature from the internal sensors.

 Currently, this patch is for kernels 4.10 - 4.16.
-This temperature input will be added for all discrete graphics cards (but not APUs).
+This temperature input will be added for all discrete graphics cards (but not APUs) except older than GCN 1.0 (Radeon HD 4000/3000/4000/5000/6000).

 The temp1_input is graphics card's main (CTF) temperature.

 ### Patches

 * vega10_extratemps-X.X.X.patch - original VEGA 10 patch (apply only for VEGA)
-* amdgpu_extratemps-X.X.X.patch - AMDGPU patch for all graphics cards
+* amdgpu_extratemps-X.X.X.patch - AMDGPU driver patch for all graphics cards
+* radeon_extratemps-X.X.X.patch - Radeon driver patch for GCN1.0/1.1 graphics cards

 ### Applying patch